 When using the quick-access gallery list from the Map tab, you only need to expand the list and click the desired bookmark.
 The view will update by zooming to the location.

 In the Bookmarks pane you have the option to zoom or pan to a bookmarked location.
 To access these commands, hover over the bookmark you want.
 Zoom To centers and zooms in on the exact bookmark location.
 Pan To only centers the view on the bookmark location.
-The Bookmarks pane is also the place where you manage bookmarks.

-In ArcGIS Pro, bookmarks can contain both spatial and temporal components, making it simple to return to a location in both space and time.
+Bookmarks can contain both spatial and temporal components, making it simple to return to a location in both space and time.
 Thumbnails are overlaid with a clock icon if they contain time.
 You can display your bookmarks in the Bookmarks pane either using the gallery style with an thumbnail, or a list view with just the name.
 Either way you choose to list your bookmarks, temporal ones will always contain the clock overlay.
 In the images below, the image on the left is displayed as a gallery image, and the image on the right is the outline, or list view.

 Choose the display style for bookmarks using the Menu button on the Bookmarks pane.